RavoPL/islamic-quiz/README.md

 ### Design Choices

-The webpage was designed with the idea of a seaside marina restaurant in mind.
-The general aesthetic of the website is meant to be clean, organized and easily navigatable.
-The content of the webpage is neatly divided among sections and sub-sections to make the experience easy on the customer.
+The webpage was designed with the concept of an Islamic center of education in mind, hence its name - 'Talib al-Ilm' which translates to 'Student of Knowledge'.
+The chosen artistic direction is meant to be clean, organized and easily navigable.
+The content of the webpage is neatly divided between collapsible and interactive buttons as well as a point-and-click quiz to make the experience easy on experienced and inexperienced web users.

 ### Colour and Fonts